ramdershan/simple_stock_price/README.md

 ![streamlit app page](app_page.png "streamlit app page")

-This project is one of the simple projects from freecodecamp's [youtube](https://www.youtube.com/watch?v=JwSS70SZdyM) channel
+This project is one of the simple projects from freecodecamp's [youtube video](https://www.youtube.com/watch?v=JwSS70SZdyM)

 The app can either be run from a local machine or via the streamlit app link.